 You may have used different tools in creating the instructional coaching material.
 These are some of the tools that many use in their teaching:

-- E-learning authoring tools.
-These include Adobe Captivate and Articulate Studio.
-These are aids in preparing e-learning modules
+- E-learning software.
+These include ProProfs Training Maker, Adobe Captivate, and Articulate Studio.
+These are aids in preparing e-learning modules.

-The use of a block schedule is another excellent way of gaining control over your schedule.
+The block schedule is another excellent way of gaining control over your coaching schedule.
 It is most useful if you have the tendency to constantly switch between tasks or you are prone to distractions.

-This method prescribes that you set up your schedule in advance and that you block off sections for one activity only.
+This time management strategy prescribes that you set up your schedule in advance and that you block off sections for one activity only.
 This might at first seem restrictive, but it forces you to focus your attention on one thing and frees your mind to concentrate.
 After you finish one task, you can move on to the next with a feeling of satisfaction.

 This approach increases your focus, makes you a more productive instructional coach, and reduces the time you need to finish a task.